Undergraduate Research

 Lauren Goertzen, “B.E.A.K: Butler Explores Avian Kollisions – Physiological plasticity in migratory birds: gizzard morphology.”
 Fall 2018 – Spring 2020 (Mentor: Shelley Etnier)

 Makenzie Kurtz, “Global and seasonal wing pattern variation in a widespread butterfly.”
-Spring 2019 – present (Mentor: Andrew Stoehr)
+Spring 2019 – Spring 2020 (Mentor: Andrew Stoehr)

 Jane Pahud, “Global and seasonal wing pattern variation in a widespread butterfly.”
 Fall 2019 – Spring 2020 (Mentor: Andrew Stoehr)

 Megan Schroeder, “Population Density of the Red-backed Salamander (Plethodon cinereus) in Central Indiana: Establishing a Base-Line for Long-Term Monitoring.”
-Fall 2019 – present (Mentor: Travis Ryan)
+Fall 2019 – Spring 2020 (Mentor: Travis Ryan)

 Kara Stark, “Levels of the adaptor protein, Dreadlocks, must be precisely regulated during development of the Drosophila egg chamber.”
 BSI 2017 / Honors Thesis, Spring 2020 (Mentor: Lindsay Lewellyn)